mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. el - (*mixed*) el can be the id of an element or an element.
+1. el - (*mixed*) The id of an element, an Element, or an array of elements.
-2. others - (*mixed*, optional) You can pass more then one elements separated by comma or as array.
+2. others - (*mixed*, optional) One or more additional Elements separated by a comma or as an array.

 ### Returns: